MicrosoftDocs/powerapps-docs/powerapps-docs/teams/tutorial-buildapp-retrieve-videos.md

 # Tutorial: Build an app to retrieve Power Platform videos for readiness

-In this lab, you’ll build a solution that retrieves, lists, and displays content that can be used for readiness.
+In this tutorial, you’ll build a solution that retrieves, lists, and displays content that can be used for readiness.

 ![Video Library app](media/tutorial-buildapp-retrieve-videos/tutorial-buildapp-intro.png "Video Library app")